 Do I need a SOC 1 and a SOC 2 report?

 If you have clients that fall under both categories, then there is a chance you may be asked for both.
 In some circumstances, you may determine that you need a SOC 1 and a SOC 2 report in order to effectively ensure that your controls meet the demands of a variety of clients and stakeholders.
 Fortunately, KirkpatrickPrice utilizes a unique Online Audit Manager that allows you to combine a SOC 1 and SOC 2 into one audit process resulting in two deliverables.

 So which report makes the most sense for your organization?
 Should you pursue a SOC 1 or a SOC 2?
 Do you need both?
 Determining what your business objectives are is a vital first step in deciding which SOC audit you should pursue.
 KirkpatrickPrice can provide free consulting services to help you determine which SOC report makes the most sense for your organization and assist in determining the scope of your engagement.
 Think you may need multiple reports?
 We can help with that too.
 KirkpatrickPrice’s Online Audit Manager was designed to help take the stress away from meeting multiple audit demands by streamlining them into one efficient audit process.
-Contact us today to learn more about how we can help.
+Contact us today using the form below to learn more about how we can help.